ThermIQ/thermiq_mqtt-ha/README.md

 I recommend using [MQTT Explorer](https://mqtt-explorer.com/) for analysis of the MQTT setup.

 ## Register description
+The naming, translation and grouping of registers can be improved, your input is appreciated.
+Most of it is in the [thermiq_regs.py](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/custom_components/thermiq_mqtt/heatpump/thermiq_regs.py)

-A first attempt to create a description of the function behind each register can be found here [REGISTERS.md](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/REGISTERS.md) The naming, translation and grouping of registers can be improved, your input is appreciated
+A first attempt to create a description of the function behind each register can be found here [REGISTERS.md](https://github.com/ThermIQ/thermiq_mqtt-ha/blob/master/REGISTERS.md)

 ## Features and Limitations
 - Currently provides all data from the heatpump in the form of sensors and binary sensors